 \section{Discussion}

-We introduce multiscale statistical methods for analyzing high-dimensional multi-subject connectomics datasets.
-Leveraging recent advances in the theory of random graph models, these methods deliver statistically principled and interpretable analysis of brain networks.
-Specifically, these methods can be used to identify signal edges, vertices, and communities---that is, components of the connectome across multiple scales that characterize the differences in network architecture observed between populations from distinct phenotypic backgrounds.
-Using connectomes derived from the BTBR mouse, a well-studied model of autism, and behavioral control strains, we show the utility of these methods and demonstrate that they successfully recover known neurobiological information.
+Robust and interpretable statistical methods for analyzing the network topology of connectomes are critically important to understand how patterns in brain connectivity are associated with observable neurological phenotypes.
+To this end, we leverage recent advances in the theory of random graph models to develop open-source methods that deliver statistically principled and interpretable analyses of multi-phenotype and multi-subject connectomics datasets.
+Specifically, these methods can be used to identify signal edges, vertices, and communities --- that is, the components of the connectome across multiple topological levels that characterize the differences in network architecture observed between samples from distinct phenotypic backgrounds.
+Additionally, we have formulated these methods as $k$-sample hypothesis tests, meaning they can be used to jointly analyze connectomes from more than just two dimensional or categorical phenotypes.